npm/npm/doc/misc/npm-config.md

 * Default: ""
 * Type: String

-The value `npm init` should use by default for the package author's name.
+The value `npm init` should use by default for the package author’s name.

 ### init-author-email

 * Default: ""
 * Type: String

-The value `npm init` should use by default for the package author's email.
+The value `npm init` should use by default for the package author’s email.

 ### init-author-url

 * Default: ""
 * Type: String

-The value `npm init` should use by default for the package author's homepage.
+The value `npm init` should use by default for the package author’s homepage.

 ### init-license